kpowusugyawu/my-first-project/README.md

-# my-first-project
-This is my first project on Github.
+# about my first project on Github
+Our first assignment was to create a website with some specific information and that is what I have done.
+My name is Kayla Pinamang Owusu-Gyawu and my student id is 21090895.